victorwmsft/office-docs-powershell/skype/skype-ps/skype/Get-CsDialInConferencingConfiguration.md

 ### -Filter
 Provides a way for you to use wildcard characters when specifying dial-in conferencing configuration settings.
-For example, to return a collection of all the configuration settings that have been applied at the site scope use this syntax: -Filter "site:*".
+For example, to return a collection of all the configuration settings that have been applied at the site scope use this syntax: -Filter "site:<em>".
-To return all the settings that have the term "EMEA" in their Identity use this syntax: -Filter "*EMEA*".
+To return all the settings that have the term "EMEA" in their Identity use this syntax: -Filter "</em>EMEA*".
 Note that the Filter parameter acts only on the Identity of the settings; you cannot filter on other dial-in conferencing configuration properties.

 ```yaml